 Even people with diabetes could safely consume a serving of watermelon in order to satisfy their sweet tooth.
 In fact, the American Diabetes Association has listed watermelon as a safe fruit for people with diabetes.
 It’s a healthy dessert.

 Certainly, you should consult your physician before changing your diet.

 Did you know that you can eat watermelon seeds?
 Not only are they edible, but also, they have a superior nutritional value.

 In contrast to watermelon, watermelon seeds contain no sugar.
 They’re mainly protein and polyunsaturated fatty acids (the healthy kind of fat).
 Moreover, watermelon seeds are packed with minerals, such as iron, magnesium, phosphorus, zinc, manganese, and potassium!

 Therefore, eating watermelon seeds with watermelon flesh further lowers the total glycemic index of the meal.

 Watermelon has many health benefits, as it’s particularly high in lycopene.
 This compound has potent antioxidant properties

 Also, watermelon can help us lose weight, as it’s low in calories and keeps us full for a long time.
-Hence, the best time to eat watermelon is before a high-calorie meal in order to consume fewer total calories.
+Hence, the best time to eat watermelon is before a high-calorie meal.
+It regulates total energy intake.

-Besides watermelon, pink grapefruit, guava, papaya, and tomato are by far the richest foods in lycopene.
+Besides watermelon, pink grapefruit, guava, papaya, and tomato are the richest foods in lycopene.